The misundestood Fangtooth Moray

 The usual visibility is 25 m and temperature ranges between 22-27 °C in summer months.
 Occasionally a weak surface current may be encountered.
 Boat ride duration 5′.

 There is no better spot for macro photographers to capture all the amazing micro flora and fauna of the Mediterranean.
 On the under-the-surface portion of the cliff walls, in the crevices and caves and within the same small extent of rock face, pseudo corals and all species of Mediterranean sponges can be found in a distracting variety and abundance.To add to the excitement, an old fishing boat wreck on the seagrass awaits divers to explore it!
 All together they create an ideal habitat for nudibranchs, moray eels, scorpion fish, blennies, gobies, wrasses, starfish and many more.
-Divers return again and again to capture colorful images one can hardly believe that belong in the Mediterranean and often witness schools of amberjacks hunting small fish, whilst a Triton’s trumpet or a Slipper lobster are anything but a rare sight.
+Divers return again and again to capture colorful images one can hardly believe that belong in the Mediterranean .

 The usual visibility is 25 m and temperature ranges between 24-26 °C in summer months.
 Usually no surface currents are present.
 Boat ride duration 5′.

-Cape Kapros marks the northern tip of Skala’s coastline, and just around it one is at the doorstep of Kefalonia-Ithaca channel.
-The water movement and the occasional currents around the cape is as intriguing, and create a habitat for huge noble pen shells (fan mussels), nudibranch species on the bottom, whilst schools of bogues, picarels and damselfish feed against the current, just above the noticeable thermocline and attract predators like red snappers and amberjacks.
-The cape has probably a turbulent past, as ancient merchant vessel anchors and broken clay jars (“amphoras”) lie scattered around.
+The water movement and the occasional currents around the cape is as intriguing, and create the perfect habitat both for bottom species like groupers, wrasses, breams, but also for blue water feeders like shoals of bogues and damselfish that feed against the current, just above the noticeable thermocline and their predators like dentex, blue runners, barracudas and amberjacks.
+The cape has probably a turbulent past, as ancient merchant vessel anchors and broken amphorae lay scattered around.

 The usual visibility is 25 m and temperature ranges between 19-25 °C in summer months.
 Occasionally a moderate surface current may be encountered.
 Boat ride duration 7′.